awakenedhaki/masterR/basics/functions.md

 function:

   - What is a relevant name?
-      - It is best if you avoid to give your function a name that is already taken, already exists within the *namespace*.
+      - It is best if you avoid to giving your function a name that is already taken, already exists within the *namespace*.
   - What is my functions *signature*?
       - What *type of data* am I operating on?